Table Formats

 The format definition is a JSON array of format objects.

-The format objects can have the following properties: format, formula, columns, and stopIfTrue.
+Each format object can have the following properties: format, formula, columns, and stopIfTrue.

-The format property contains a CSS format definition.
+• The format property contains the CSS format definition.

-DBGate and ODataDB support any CSS rules.
-DBEdit supports the following rule subset:
+DBGate and ODataDB support any CSS rules, while DBEdit supports a limited subset:

 • border-style (none)